 Throughout, electric radiators give instant heat if you want a quick blast, and Velux skylights provide additional light to the French windows.
 Walls are unadorned apart from a few scenic black-and-white photographs.
 Books of walks, an OS Map, a bird-watching book, local leaflets, a set of boules and assorted games provide activity suggestions.
-And there’s a tandem kayak (lifejackets provided) waiting for you in the watery garage below.

 Breakfast on the balcony is a must (bring a fleece for cooler mornings).
 Lunch and dinner could be at the picnic table under the trees, inside, or out on the terrace by the jetty.
 There’s a BBQ out here, too.

-Basics such as milk, coffee and tea are provided; i-escape guests will get a bottle of wine, too.
+Basics such as coffee and tea are provided; i-escape guests will get a bottle of wine, too.
 You'll find kitchen essentials such as dishwasher tablets in the cupboards.
 Head to Penrith (20 minutes away) for supermarkets.
 Our choice would be Cranstons, a family butchers that’s opened a food hall stocking regional produce.
 Similar, but smaller, is the Taste shop at Rheged (12 minutes away); particularly good for cheese.
 The village store at Pooley Bridge, 5km away, is fine for staples.